Spotlight on Taiwan Semiconductor: Analyzing the Surge in Options Activity

 Taiwan Semiconductor Manufacturing Co. is the world's largest dedicated chip foundry, with over 60% market share.
 TSMC was founded in 1987 as a joint venture of Philips, the government of Taiwan, and private investors.
 It went public as an ADR in the us in 1997.
 TSMC's scale and high-quality technology allow the firm to generate solid operating margins, even in the highly competitive foundry business.
 Furthermore, the shift to the fabless business model has created tailwinds for TSMC.
 The foundry leader has an illustrious customer base, including Apple, AMD, and Nvidia, that looks to apply cutting-edge process technologies to its semiconductor designs.
 TSMC employs more than 73,000 people.

-Having examined the options trading patterns of Taiwan Semiconductor, our attention now turns directly to the company.
-This shift allows us to delve into its present market position and performance

-Current Position of Taiwan Semiconductor With a volume of 535,320, the price of TSM is down -0.75% at $196.75.
-RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
-Next earnings are expected to be released in 52 days.
-What The Experts Say On Taiwan Semiconductor
+Present Market Standing of Taiwan Semiconductor Trading volume stands at 1,742,338, with TSM's price down by -1.99%, positioned at $177.48.
+RSI indicators show the stock to be may be oversold.
+Earnings announcement expected in 48 days.
+Expert Opinions on Taiwan Semiconductor

-1 market experts have recently issued ratings for this stock, with a consensus target price of $225.0.
+Over the past month, 1 industry analysts have shared their insights on this stock, proposing an average target price of $225.0.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.